SpasinaSpasova/-MoneyManager/README.md

 ![This is a home image](https://github.com/SpasinaSpasova/MoneyManager/blob/main/Screenshots/home.png)

-The navbar has three buttons for login and register, which loads the login and register form.
+The navbar has two buttons for login and register, which loads the login and register form.
 Login form asks for the user's username and password.
 The register form asks for:Username, First name, Last name, Email Address, Password,Confirm Password.
 After successful registration, the user is redirected to login page.